oja/amazon-music-linux/README.md

 # amazon-music-linux
-Stream Amazon Music in a standalone desktop app, based on [ElectronJS](https://electronjs.org/).
+Amazon Music in a standalone desktop app.

+## TODO
+- Media keys support (pause/play, next, last)
+- Modify title to playing song

 ## Legal Disclaimer
 No affiliation with Amazon.com, Inc. All trademarks and registered trademarks are the property of their respective owners.